-Housing Commission staff attended community planning group meetings in Carmel Valley, Normal Heights, and Skyline-Paradise Hills.
-Staff gave a brief overview of the AHF, annual plan process and FY 2021 funding projections, with instructions on how to provide written comments.
-The public was able to submit written comments through March 27, 2020.
+Housing Commission staff attended community planning group meetings in Midway-Pacific Highway, Chollas Valley, and Del Mar Mesa and organized two citywide virtual meetings in an effort to increase outreach.
+Staff gave a brief overview of the AHF, annual plan process and FY 2022 funding projections, with instructions on how to provide written comments.
+The public was able to submit written comments through March 23, 2021.
 The Housing Commission received no written comments.